 In 2011, STECF considered that enforcement of the TACs in the Baltic was sufficient to control catches and that, given the relatively limited levels of discards, TACs had been effective in limiting fishing mortalities on the Baltic stocks.
-Recent estimates of discards in the eastern Baltic cod fishery indicate a minimum of 10% despite the fact that the landing obligation has been in place since 2015.
-Fishing mortality on western Baltic cod has been much too high in the last 19 years, in spite of a management plan being in place since 2007.
+Recent estimates of discards in the eastern Baltic cod fishery indicate a minimum of 10% even though the landing obligation has been in place since 2015.
+Fishing mortality on western Baltic cod has been much too high in the last 19 years, despite a management plan being in place since 2007.
 Also, a number of flatfish stocks are not regulated by TACs in the Baltic Sea.
 STECF evaluated the effectiveness of spawning closures in the Baltic in 2011 and concluded that the impact of these measures was unclear.
 As long as TACs are effective in limiting fishing mortality, STECF concluded that spawning closures have little effect on the overall fishing mortality and therefore might not be required to meet biological objectives.
-Since then, evidence from elsewhere indicates that spawning closures for cod are beneficial for recruitment (not necessarily for the reduction of fishing mortality, but to improve spawning closures and concluded that the spatial closure appeared to be greatly beneficial to the western Baltic cod stock.
+Since then, evidence from elsewhere indicates that spawning closures for cod are beneficial for recruitment (not necessarily for the reduction of fishing mortality, but to improve spawning conditions, for example by avoiding disruption of spawning aggregations).
+In 2016, STECF evaluated revised spawning closures and concluded that the spatial closure appeared to be greatly beneficial to the western Baltic cod stock.
 The effectiveness of spatial closures in preserving benthic habitats has not been widely investigated.